Western allies eject Kremlin spies over Salisbury nerve agent attack

-Theresa May told MPs that in total more than 100 spies were being sent home from 18 nations in the “largest collective expulsion of Russian intelligence officers in history”.
+More than 100 agents are being sent home from 23 countries in what Theresa May called the “largest collective expulsion of Russian intelligence officers in history”.

-They include the ejection of 60 spies from the United States as well as intelligence officers operating in Canada, Ukraine, Albania and 14 European Union member states.
+They include 60 from the US and intelligence officers operating in Canada, Ukraine, Norway, Macedonia and Albania, as well as in 16 European Union member states.

+On Monday night, Australia became the latest country to back the UK by expelling two Russian diplomats.

+Prime Minister Malcolm Turnbull and minister for foreign affairs Julie Bishop issued a statement saying two Russian diplomats identified as “undeclared intelligence officers” would be directed to leave the country within seven days.

-Mrs May also the Commons that more than 130 people could have been exposed to the Novichok nerve agent which left Sergei Skripal and his daughter Yulia critically ill in hospital.
+Mrs May also told the Commons more than 130 people could have been exposed to the Novichok nerve agent, with more than 50 people assessed in hospital.

+Sergei Skripal and his daughter Yulia were left critically ill following the attack, with the PM saying doctors have indicated their condition is unlikely to change in the near future and they “may never recover fully”.

+Labour leader Jeremy Corbyn said Russia “has a direct or indirect responsibility” for the “outrageous” attack but had offered “denials and diversion” in response to claims and questions over their involvement.

+Mr Corbyn was subjected to constant heckling from Tory MPs with former minister Mark Francois bringing proceedings temporarily to a halt when he began whistling the Russian national anthem to mock the Opposition leader.

-Mrs May told MPs the move to expel diplomats underlined the unity of the West in the face of Russia’s deployment of a nerve agent on British soil.
+The stormy exchanges came after Mrs May told the Commons the move to expel diplomats underlined the unity of the West in the face of Russia’s deployment of a nerve agent on British soil.

 “Together we have sent a message that we will not tolerate Russia’s continued attempts to flout international law and undermine our values,” she said.